SwiftOne: Terrestrial Autonomous Recording Unit

 Research and development is in our DNA.
 We are committed to improving both our hardware and software technologies to enhance wildlife research and conservation efforts across the globe.
 As a part of this commitment, our team has implemented new features on the previous generation of Swift units, a proven technology for terrestrial passive acoustic monitoring.
 User feedback, continuous investments, and advancements in available technology have contributed to the development of SwiftOne.
 Amongst many improvements, the updated recording units offer better energy efficiency, a more precise clock, greater customization for frequency settings, voice memos, and greater microphone sensitivity.
-If you have any questions about SwiftOne or would like to lease these units, please contact us.
+If you have any questions about SwiftOne units, please contact us.

 First generation of Swifts have already been deployed on every continent around the globe.
 We are proud of the fact that all of the components of the SwiftOne recorder (electronics, microphones, etc.) have been developed in-house at the Cornell Lab of Ornithology.

 In its regular configuration, the unit is powered by three D-cell batteries, which provide power to the unit and enable continuous data collection for 3 or more weeks at a sampling rate of 48 kHz.
 Currently, the maximum supported sampling rate is 96 kHz (16 bit resolution).
 Data are stored on a single full-size memory card (SD cards up to 512 GB).
 Daily recording schedules can be programmed through a configuration tool.
 We can easily make modifications (e.g., different housing designs) to the SwiftOne units according to the needs of the researchers.

 SwiftOne – Documentation and Downloads (second generation recording units)

 SwiftOne Recorder Configuration Tool – Compatible with SwiftOne Model (Windows only)

 SwiftOne training video (19.09 minutes)- Basic setup and operation guide for SwiftOne units